 I know for me, vacation means exploring a new place, relaxing, and getting away from normal life for a while.
 But it also means good eating.
 I especially like to try typical or traditional foods in new places.
 Cartagena does not disappoint in that regard and is increasingly becoming a foodie destination.
-I’m going to channel my best Anthony Bourdain impression here, so read on to learn about the top 10 best foods to try in Cartagena, Colombia.
+I’m going to channel my best Anthony Bourdain impression here, so read on to learn about the top 10 best dishes to try in Cartagena, Colombia.

-Best Food to Try in Cartagena
+Food to Try in Cartagena

 There are lots of restaurants in Cartagena serving up not only local, but also national and international fare.
 No matter what you’re looking for, you can probably find it in Cartagena.
 There are also some great Colombian dishes from other parts of the country like the Bandeja Paisa and Ajiaco.